randycasburn/chrome_password_generator/README.md

-# chrome_password_generator
+# PassGen Password Generator
-A simple but effective secure password generator from Chrome
+A simple but effective secure password generator for Chrome.

+Download the extension from the Chrome Web Store: https://chrome.google.com/webstore/detail/passgen-password-generato/cfhahkhhdbgkgcpoffcjdiclidcoiaek